GabeScott/standard-works-vault/General Conference/1995 April - The Light within You.md

 You need never feel inferior.
 You need never feel that you were born without talents or without opportunities to give them expression.
 Cultivate whatever talents you have, and they will grow and refine and become an expression of your true self appreciated by others.

 In summary, try a little harder to measure up to the divine within each of you.
-As Alma said, “Awake and arouse your faculties” (Alma 32:27).
+As Alma said, “Awake and arouse your faculties” ([[Alma 32.27|Alma 32:27]]).

 I thank you for the goodness of your lives, for the desire within your hearts to do the right thing, for the fact that you are prayerful and kind and good.
 We have every confidence in you.
 We love you.
 We pray for you.
 We leave our blessing with you in the name of Jesus Christ, amen.